albertoacerbi/oranzees/README.md

 # Oranzees model

-This repository contains the code and documents the development of the the oranzees model.
+This repository contains the code and documents the development of the the oranzees model. [model-description.pdf](model-description.pdf) is a good place to start, providing a short description of the model.

 The material is organised as follows: